The Soul-making School

 you’re excited to access an online program from the comfort of your home and have the capacity to drop into deep presence while on calls (without significant distractions)

-the themes of the archetypal psychology, alchemy, conscious initiation and individuation… land for you on a body and/or soul level — and this journey feels deeply personal and needed
+the themes of the archetypal psychology, alchemy, personal myth, conscious initiation and individuation… land for you on a body and/or soul level — and this journey feels deeply personal and needed

 you’re nourished by the idea of being held by a wise crone and her team